andersblomqvist/moose-invasion/README.md

 </p>

 # Moose Invasion
-2D Java Game built with Java JFrame.

-As the best hunter of your village your task is to defend the citizens from hoards of angry moose.

-# Installation
-#### Source
-1. Clone this repo
-2. Import files `/src/` and `/assets/` into your favourite IDE and run `MooseInvasion.java`.

-#### Build - not yet available
-Inside `/build/` run the `MooseInvaison.jar`, either by clicking on it or via command line with `java -jar MooseInvasion.jar`.
+2D Java Game built with standard Java JFrame.
+It's a very basic shoot em up style type of game where you progress further by killing of waves of mobs, mainly angry moose.
+Your task is to defend your village from these hostile creatures and venture into the unknown to find out what's causing the invasion.